maranasgroup/k-sacce306/README.md

 - fmin: SSR value
 - kinetic_params: kf, kr, ki predicted parameters
 - predictions: structure contains predictions for fluxes and relative metabolite concentrations to WT

+K-FIT kinetic models for Saccharomyces cerevisiae CEN.PK and BY4 are found in the 'CEN solutions' and 'BY4741 solutions' folders